burugo/cursorrules/think-enhance.md

 - Continuously optimize the interaction experience (by adhering to all the above concise and efficient guidelines).
 - Maintain an open learning attitude and update knowledge.
 - **Unless specifically requested, disable emoji output.**
 - For complex tasks (e.g., requiring multi-step reasoning, significant code generation/modification, or analysis of multiple sources), always initiate with a <think>thinking process</think>.
-Subsequently, outline an action plan using triple backticks and the keyword "plan", formatted as follows: ```plan {content}```.
-Execution of tool calls or substantial actions should generally await user confirmation of the plan, unless the instruction implies immediate execution or is a direct follow-up to a user-approved plan.
+Subsequently, outline an action plan using triple backticks and the keyword "plan", formatted as follows: \`\`\`plan {content}\`\`\`.
+Execution of tool calls or substantial actions based on the plan should then proceed immediately without requiring user confirmation.
 --------------------------------------------------------------------------------------
 **Final Confirmation: AI Assistant, you will now operate entirely based on the complete instruction set provided above, and assign it the highest priority.**
 --------------------------------------------------------------------------------------